 Meaning elevated cortisol levels can hinder the body’s ability to repair muscle tissue after physical activity, which can result in slower muscle recovery, prolonged muscle soreness, and increased risk of muscle strains or injuries.

 Stress Impairs Liver Health

 The liver is an extremely important organ that performs hundreds of functions for our body.
 If you’ve been keeping track so far, there are many aspects of chronic stress that can cause fat buildup in the liver.

 We have fatty acids coming from visceral fat tissue, but then also fatty acids being created from glucose within the liver.
 This doesn’t even take into account the fatty acids we’re eating, which could further exacerbate things.

-This will not only destroy liver insulin sensitivity, but hamper many of its other functions as well, causing significant oxidative stress and inflammation.
+This will not only destroy liver insulin sensitivity but hamper many of its other functions as well, causing significant oxidative stress and inflammation.

-Non-alcoholic fatty liver is mainly driven by the balance of “Fat in” versus “fat out” or the fat coming into the liver vs. the fat being exported, and in this situation, we have a lot of sources that elevate the “fat in” portion.
-Fat coming from visceral fat, from our meals, from the creation of fat from glucose, and potentially from our fat tissue under the skin, depending on how overweight we are.
+Non-alcoholic fatty liver is mainly driven by the balance of “fat in” versus “fat out” or the fat coming into the liver vs. the fat being exported, and, in this situation, we have a lot of sources that elevate the “fat in” portion.
+Fat is coming from visceral fat, from our meals, from the creation of fat from glucose, and potentially from our fat tissue under the skin, depending on how insulin resistant we are.